microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/rootDirs.md

 This does not affect how TypeScript emits JavaScript, it only emulates the assumption that they will be able to work via those relative paths at runtime.

-`rootDirs` can be used to provide a separate "type layer" to a set of files via `.d.ts` file in another folder, this is a technique useful for bundled applications where you use `import` with files that aren't necessarily code:
+`rootDirs` can be used to provide a separate "type layer" to files that are not TypeScript or JavaScript by providing a home for generated `.d.ts` files in another folder.
+This is technique is useful for bundled applications where you use `import` of files that aren't necessarily code:

 ```sh
  src